1997 Winston 500

-The 1997 Winston 500 was a NASCAR Winston Cup Series racing event that took place on May 10, 1997, at Talladega Superspeedway in Talladega, Alabama.
-Heavy rain and prior NASCAR commitments forced this race to be re-scheduled all the way back from April 27, 1997.
+The 1997 Winston 500 was a NASCAR Winston Cup Series race that took place on May 10, 1997, at Talladega Superspeedway in Talladega, Alabama.
+Heavy rain and prior NASCAR commitments forced this race to be rescheduled from April 27, 1997.

 This race would be last time that the number 20 would be used on a Winston Cup Series vehicle until Tony Stewart came along and revived the number as a part of Joe Gibbs Racing.
 Stewart was asked to drive the vehicle just prior to qualifying but had to turn it down due to prior commitments.

 Background

 Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsports complex located north of Talladega, Alabama.
 It is located on the former Anniston Air Force Base in the small city of Lincoln.
 The track is a Tri-oval and was constructed by International Speedway Corporation, a business controlled by the France Family, in the 1960s.
 Talladega is most known for its steep banking and the unique location of the start/finish line - located just past the exit to pit road.
 The track currently hosts the NASCAR series such as the Sprint Cup Series, Xfinity Series, and the Camping World Truck Series.
 Talladega Superspeedway is the longest NASCAR oval with a length of 2.66 mi, and the track at its peak had a seating capacity of 175,000 spectators.